mindbot-s/website/README.md

 All code and data are licensed MIT.
 All text and visualizations are copyright Lincoln Mullen, all rights reserved.
 (But that's just a temporary state of things until I decide the best long term license.)

+Thanks for visiting and help us to spread this more